 Skip advert

 Advertisement - Article continues below

-Although not the default choice for driving fun, the Volkswagen Polo would take the honour of providing the best refinement and comfort of almost any small car.
-It boasts a supple ride, edging out its competitors with Golf-like composure, providing a comfortable character out of the Polo compared to the firmer SEAT Ibiza – a car that uses the same MQB A0 architecture that underpins this Polo, as well as the Audi A1 and Skoda Fabia
+Although it’s a bit lacking in driving fun, the Volkswagen Polo takes the honour of providing the best refinement and comfort of almost any small car.
+It boasts a supple ride, edging out its competitors with Golf-like composure, and providing a more comfortable experience than the firmer SEAT Ibiza – a car that uses the same MQB A0 architecture that underpins this Polo, as well as the Skoda Fabia

+Skip advert